 Entrepreneurship isn’t about becoming rich and famous overnight—and that’s a statement I keep repeating over and over again.
-But then look at the trend, and you’ll see that very few ideas that start up actually succeed.
-Most of them last for a few months or a year at the maximum before falling apart.
+But then look at the trend, and you’ll see that very few ideas that turn into startups actually succeed.
+Most of them last for a few months or a year max before falling apart.

-So Then, Is the Word “Entrepreneur” Dead?
+So Then, Is the Word ‘Entrepreneur’ Dead?

-If you want to be sure if this is the case, all we need to do is take a look at the world’s biggest and richest entrepreneurs for inspiration.
-Take Mark Zuckerberg, for instance, who spent hours and days coding, rather than hanging out at some awesome frat party.
+If you want to be sure this is the case, all we need to do is take a look at the world’s biggest and richest entrepreneurs for inspiration.
+Take Mark Zuckerberg, for instance, who spent hours and days coding, rather than hanging out at awesome frat parties.
 Had he spent his time like most people do, Facebook would have been a non-entity and Zuckerberg a nobody.

-Since things are different today than, say, 15 years ago, maybe the word “entrepreneur” is indeed due for a rebranding.
+Since things are different today than—say—15 years ago, maybe the word “entrepreneur” is indeed due for a rebranding.
 I’m not talking about a rebranding in the sense of the wantrepreneur.
 No, I’m talking about something new entirely.

-Become a “Lifestyle-preneur”
+Become a ‘Lifestyle-preneur’

-The days of the door to door salesman making it big are long gone.
-The hustle has changed.
-And that’s a good thing because where previously an entire state would pretty much stop working after 5:00 p.m. since there was nothing to do anyway, that’s no longer the case.
+The days of the door-to-door salesman making it big are long gone.
+The hustle has changed—and that’s a good thing.
+Because where previously an entire state would pretty much stop working after 5 p.m. since there was nothing to do anyway, that’s no longer the case.
 If you’re running a business, you can call people 24/7 these days.
 That’s why things have changed.

 The nature of work is changing, too.
 Where previously you had to literally do whatever it took, today you can make choices.
-I do this, this and this, but I outsource that.
+I do this, this, and this.
+But I outsource that.